parrt/cs345/projects/profilers.md

 long estimatedTime = System.nanoTime() - startTime;
 ```

-In order to do the bytecode transformations, you need to read [ASM transformations](http://asm.ow2.org/current/asm-transformations.pdf).
-Also you should use ASMifier so you don't have to figure out all the library method calls.
-Still, I found getting this thing to work kind of tricky.
-ASM's use of visitors to visit and to generate I found to be profoundly unintuitive.

 To ensure that your "method exit" code actually executes, you must enclose the method in a try-finally:

 ```java